CSCANPST - A command line interface for the SCANPST

 ErrorLevel Meaning

 0 Scan completed successfully.
-Any errors in the PST file were repaired.
+No errors found.

-1 Another copy of SCANPST is already running.
+3 Another copy of SCANPST is already running.
 Quit out any running instances and try again.

-2 User canceled the scan.
+4 User canceled the scan.

-3 Error opening the specified PST file.
+5 Error opening the specified PST file.

-4 File already in use.
+6 File already in use.
 Make sure Outlook is not running.

-5 Could not find the specified PST file.
+7 Could not find the specified PST file.
 Check that you specified the correct directory and filename.

-6 File type not recognized.
+8 File type not recognized.
 Make sure the specified file is an Outlook PST file.

 CSCANPST will always answer "yes" when SCANPST asks to make a backup file.
 It will always use the default file name for the backup file (typically the PST name with a .BAK extention).